elishaukpong/ci-cd-workflow/README.md

 On the homepage as above,
 - Click on `Create a job`
-- Give the job a name and choose the `Pipeline` option
+- Give the job a name (No spaces prefered) and choose the `Pipeline` option
 - Click Ok
 - On the new page, give a description or leave it empty
 - Scroll to the end of the page and you'll see a Pipeline script textbox